 (00:45:45) [The Monkees are filming the episode “I’ve Got a Little Song Here”.]

 Ha ha ha, gotta be Rip Taylor.
 He was the coolest.
 We had some great guest stars, you know.
-Rose Marie and um, uh, Huntz Hall from the uh, Dead End Kids, The Bowery Boys.
+Rose Marie and um, uh, Huntz Hall from the uh, Dead End Kids, The Bowery Boys (Huntz Hall did not appear on the Monkees’ series.).
 Um, who else?
 I can’t really remember.
 There’s so many good people though.
 We were lucky.
 We always had good guest artists and funny character people and—I always thought—I was—I admire Micky.
 I admire Micky very, very much.
 I think he’s a great actor.
 He’s obviously a great singer.
 He’s probably one of the best voices in pop, always has been.
 He can sing all night and just keep going and going and going, and he’s got a great range.

 (00:46:53) [“If we’re not playing our own instruments, we’re gonna be in a lot of trouble.”]

 That was the problem, you know.